Check out or latest addition to the product line-up: CYBREI Cranks and components!

 13.2.
 When withdrawing from the Contract, the Consumer shall only bear the costs of returning the goods, unless the Seller has agreed to bear the costs himself or has failed to comply with the information obligation.

 13.5.
-The Consumer shall not incur any further obligations or costs as a result of exercising the right of withdrawal, except for the obligations under clauses 13.1, 13.3 to 13.5 and the obligation to pay additional costs under clause 14.3.
+The Consumer shall not incur any further obligations or costs as a result of exercising the right of withdrawal, except for the obligations and costs expressly provided for in these GTC and in applicable law, in particular the obligations under points 13.1 to 13.4 and the obligation to pay additional delivery costs under point 14.3.

 XIV.
-The Seller’s rights and obligations following the consumer’s withdrawal from a distance contract and a contract concluded away from the Seller’s business premises
+The Seller’s rights and obligations following the consumer’s withdrawal from a Distance Contract and a contract concluded away from the Seller’s business premises

 14.1.
 The Seller is obliged to refund all payments, including transport, delivery, postage and other costs, to the Consumer within 14 days from the date of receipt of the notice of withdrawal from the Contract.